 Your Instagram caption is your first joint press release as a merged company, so make sure it captures both your shared sense of humour and your highly original form of love.
 It helps to address your new partner directly in the second person, so everyone else feels really honoured to be eavesdropping on what essentially could have been a quick 30 second face-to-face chat.
 It’s also good to call the person your ‘best friend’, even though they’re not, really, at all, are they.

 If you’re short on time (well, this lukewarm Möet won’t drink itself!) just refer to your new life partner as ‘this one’, which is really helpful in case people don’t know which one it is you’ve got engaged to.
 ‘She said yes!’
 Is a pretty handy legal clarifier in the current climate of consent politics (and quite right too), while ‘the future Mrs X’ should remove any further doubt.

-(‘You surprise me every single day’ is also useful, though it sounds exhausting to be honest.)
+(‘You surprise me every single day’ is also useful, though to be honest it sounds exhausting.)

 - Start thinking about wedding hashtags (and a countdown) now

 A big part of your big day is how well people can track, quantify and rank your love.
 A good hashtag will help immensely.
 A few ground rules: It must contain both of your names but not enough of either of your names to be functional; it must make you feel a little bit sick if you say it out loud; it must be fun.
 They don’t call it ‘engagement’ for nothing.

 (Also, a countdown is very useful once the initial excitement and attention has subsided.
 Start at 450 days and punctuate every increment of 50 with champagne flutes, meals on roof terraces and inexplicable gold balloons.)

 Remember: you can’t be content without content, and happiness ought to be optimised for search.

 Want more etiquette advice?
 Here are the 7 qualities women find most attractive in men…